tkarabela/pysubs2/docs/cli.rst

 See ``pysubs2 --help`` for usage.
 Here are some examples::

     pysubs2 --to srt *.ass
+    pysubs2 --to srt --clean *.ass
     pysubs2 --to microdvd --fps 23.976 *.ass
     pysubs2 --shift 0.3s *.srt
     pysubs2 --shift 0.3s <my_file.srt >retimed_file.srt
     pysubs2 --shift-back 0.3s --output-dir retimed *.srt
     pysubs2 --transform-framerate 25 23.976 *.srt

+For formats other than SubStation, comment and drawing lines will be skipped.
+If you'd like a bit more aggressive skipping, try the ``--clean`` option, which will also try to skip karaoke and duplicated lines.

 .. warning::